On the front and the back, well, the outside and the inside.

 It's the same thing.

-I mean, they were they were they were elected, they were sent there to fix this spending mess, and they found the leadership wasn't as interested in that as they were.
+They were sent there to fix this spending mess, and they found the leadership wasn't as interested in that as they were.

-And some of them did and some of them didn't.
+And some of them did, and some of them didn't.

-It's it's enormous, enormous pressure.
+It's enormous, enormous pressure.

 Benjamin, thanks much for the phone call.